-1 Title of activity Proposal to amend the Council Tax Support Scheme 2019 2 Type of activity This is a scheme which provides assistance to people on low incomes to help them pay their Council Tax.
-3 Scope of activity Many people on low incomes can get Council Tax Support to help them pay their Council Tax bills.
+1 Title of activity activity Proposal to amend the Council Tax Support Scheme 2019 2 Type of activity This is a scheme which provides assistance to people on low incomes to help them pay their Council Tax.
+Support to help them pay their Council Tax bills.
 The Council Tax Support Scheme is funded by Central and local Government.
-The Council needs to address a £37million budget gap that remains over the next four years which has arisen through reduced Government funding, increasing costs and a growing and ageing population.
-The Council is developing a range of proposals to close the budget gap for the next two years and a review of the CTS scheme forms part of these proposals.
-The proposed scheme will continue to protect pensioners by law who will get the same level of council tax support as they do now.
-The proposals for 2019/20 are to: Increase the current Council Tax Support reduction for non- vulnerable working age claimants from 15% to 25%.
+The Council needs to address a £37million budget gap that remains over the next four years which has arisen through reduced Government funding, increasing costs developing a range of proposals to close the budget gap for the next two ye a rs and a review of the CTS scheme forms part of these proposals.
+3 Scope of activity Iow incomes to help them pay their Council Tax.Many people on low incomes can get Council Tax Support to help them pay their Council Tax bills.
+The Council Tax Support Scheme is funded by Central and local Government.The Council needs to address a £37million budget gap that remains over the next four years which has arisen through reduced Government funding, increasing costs and a growing and ageing population.
+The Council is developing a range of proposals to close the budget gap for the next two years and a review of the CTS scheme for non- vulnerable working age claimants from 15% to 25%.
 This means that every non-vulnerable working age household would have to pay a minimum charge of 25% of their Council Tax Bill.
 This is an additional £2.20 per week in Council Tax.
-Increase the current Council Tax Support reduction for vulnerable working age claimants from 15% to 20%.
-This means that every vulnerable working age household would have to pay a minimum charge of 20% of their Council Tax Bill.
+Increase the current Council Tax Support reduction for vulnerable working age claimants from 15% to , , , , , , , , , , , , , , , , , , , , charge of 20% of their Council Tax Bill.
 This is an additional £1.15 per week in Council Tax.
 4a Is the activity new or changing?
 Yes - changing 4b Is the activity likely to have an impact on individuals or groups?
 Yes 5 If you answered yes:

-Completed by: Chris Henry, Head of Council Tax & Benefits Date: September 2018
+Completed by: Chris Henry, Head of Council Tax & Benefits Date: July 2018